aregsar/aregsarblog/blog/2020/laravel-app-with-redis-in-docker/index.md

 WelcomeEmailJob::dispatch()->onConnection('app')->onQueue('{high}');
 ```

-> Note: WelcomeEmailJob has a queue connection property that will override the default 'job' connection if set.
+> Note: WelcomeEmailJob has a queue connection property that will override the default `job` connection if set.
 By default `WelcomeEmailJob::dispatch()` will dispatch to the queue setting of the connection that is set to its connection property.
 If no connection is set to the property, then it will use the queue setting of default connection.

 We can now inspect the serialized job class in redis.